zagor/heatcontrol/README.md

 Heatcontrol changes the settings of your HVAC system every hour based on the momentary price of electricity.

-In most homes, you can turn off the heat for an hour or a few without adverse side effects.
-This is due to buildings having _thermal mass_, which provides _thermal inertia_,
-i.e resistance against sudden temperature changes.

-You can think of your house like a heat battery.
+You can think of your house as a "heat battery".
-It constantly drains heat to the outside, so you constantly add heat to keep a certain temperature.
+It constantly drains heat to the outside, so you constantly have to add heat to stay comfortable.

-But you don't have to add heat at the same rate as the house drain it.
+But you don't have to add heat at the exact same rate as the house drain it.
-Thanks to the thermal inertia, you can "charge up" the house a little extra during cheap hours and let it drain a little extra during expensive hours.
+Thanks to _thermal inertia_, you can "charge up" the house a little extra during cheap hours and let it drain a little extra during expensive hours.
 This results in a little more variation in indoor temperatures (both up and down) but can produce significant cost savings if there are big swings in your hourly electricity price.